Location, location, location – Questioning the narrative

 I appreciate people don’t like negativity.
 Everyone loves the club, and wants everything to go well, including me.
 This is arguably the biggest decision in Aberdeen FC’s history.
 Surely it’s worth looking at.
 I think we are all aware in a Donald Trump, Nigel Farage, Tommy Robinson, Theresa May world, there are no journalists anymore, at any rate responsible ones.
 There are none who would ever question a super rich member of society who has a large advertising account for his company.
 Doesn’t mean he’s bad, but if he were, don’t expect the press, local or national to point it out.

-Doesn’t mean people agree with my concerns.
-And also I don’t want to be right.
+Not only do I not know if my concerns are correct, I genuinely hope they are wrong.
+I’d love to love Stewart Milne.
 I want the new stadium to be a huge success, something we are all proud of and the match day experience to be so amazing we make plans to enlarge inside five years.

 During communications the training facilities kept being interchanged with the stadium as if they were one and the same.
 Very few football clubs have their training facilities next to their stadium.
 The word ‘landlocked’ got dished out again and again.
 As I said in the first article, why weren’t we moving because we were ‘landlocked’ last time?
 Why has this word only come out of Pittodrie in the last eighteen months?
 Do a Google search on ‘Pittodrie landlocked’.
 See how far that phrase goes back.
 Aberdeen FC under Stewart Milne have been ‘moving’ for twenty odd years.

 We’ve all in life spotted a liar when they change their story.